Introduction

 Conclusion

-Leena AIs’ Agentic AI Architecture is designed to provide an end-to-end solution for enterprise-grade AI services.
-By combining a central Orchestrator, specialized Agents, the Workflow Studio, Knowledge Base, and out of box integrations, organizations can automate complex processes across different domains while maintaining strict security, compliance, and ethical standards.
+Leena AI’s Agentic AI Architecture is designed to provide an end-to-end solution for enterprise-grade AI services.
+By combining a central Orchestrator, specialized Agents, the Workflow Studio, Knowledge Base, and out-of-the-box integrations, organizations can automate complex processes across different domains while maintaining strict security, compliance, and ethical standards.
 The incorporation of a Responsible AI framework ensures transparency, accountability, and continuous improvement—key factors for successful AI adoption in modern enterprises.
 Learn More here!